 Drexel University has several different scholarship opportunities for graduate students.
+Learn more about scholarships offered for our various graduate schools.
 Your total financial aid package cannot exceed the university's cost of attendance.
 Awards that make-up a financial aid package include grants, scholarships, loans, work-study, and scholarships from private organizations.

 For all on-campus University City Campus students, including the Human Nutrition program, a Drexel Dean's Fellowship is a non-need-based award for full-time graduate students that provides a percentage of the student's tuition each term.
 Awarded by the University's Office of Graduate Admissions, the Dean's Fellowship is designed to assist outstanding applicants, and as such, the fellowship does not carry any assigned duties.
 Requirements for the fellowship are as follows: